contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Added a `(metadata:)` macro, which, when placed in a passage, adds values to the `(passage:)` datamap for that passage, allowing you to store any arbitrary data on it for your own use.
 This takes the same values as `(dm:)` - string names and data values in alternation.
  * Added the `pos` identifier, which is used in lambdas to provide the position of the data value (from those passed into the macro) that the lambda is currently processing. `(altered: via it + pos, 0,0,5,0,0)` equals `(a:1,2,8,4,5)`.
  * Added a debug mode panel listing which storylet passages are currently available, and their 'where' lambdas.
 This panel is only visible if you have `(storylet:)` macros in your story.
+ * Added a `<noscript>` element containing a sentence instructing that JavaScript should be enabled to play the story (as per SugarCube).

 ###3.1.0 changes: